-This paper uses Luxembourg Income Study micro data to present point estimates9 of income distribution for the following economies: Canada (1997), France (1994), Germany (1994), Sweden (1995), United Kingdom (1995), and United States (1997).
-The focus is on "standardizing" the distribution of equivalent income among individuals to account for the impact of different national probabilities of employment, but the statistical starting point is the LIS definition of total household money income after tax (disposable household income)10 as the basis for calculation of the "equivalent income" of all working age individuals (and dependent children).
+This paper uses Luxembourg Income Study micro data to present point estimates of income distribution for the following economies: Canada (1997), France (1994), Germany (1994), Sweden (1995), United Kingdom (1995), and United States (1997).
+The focus is on "standardizing" the distribution of equivalent income among individuals to account for the impact of different national probabilities of employment, but the statistical starting point is the LIS definition of total household money income after tax and including transfers (disposable household income) as the basis for calculation of the "equivalent income" of all working age individuals (and dependent children).
 All summary statistics refer to the distribution of equivalent disposable income among all national residents living in households with a head aged 64 or less, excluding only those economic families or unattached individuals who reported a zero or negative before tax money income.
 In all cases, where money figures are provided, local currency figures for income have been converted to year 2000 US dollars using the relevant country price deflator for consumer expenditure and OECD PPP estimates of purchasing power parity for consumption by households.

-Estimates of the economic well-being of individuals within households depend heavily upon the assumptions made about the degree and pattern of economic sharing within households11.
-As well, estimates of the total well-being of the household depend upon the equivalence scale which is used to estimate the economies of scale in household consumption.12 This paper uses the so-called
+Estimates of the economic well-being of individuals within households depend heavily upon the assumptions made about the degree and pattern of economic sharing within households .
+As well, estimates of the total well-being of the household depend upon the equivalence scale which is used to estimate the economies of scale in household consumption.

-9Although estimates of the confidence intervals surrounding these point estimates are not presented here, interested readers can find such estimates (for the population as a whole), as calculated using a bootstrap methodology, in Osberg and Xu (1997).
+&lt;sup>11Although estimates of the confidence intervals surrounding these point estimates are not presented here, interested readers can find such estimates (for the population as a whole), as calculated using a bootstrap methodology, in Osberg and Xu (1997).

-10Disposable income consists of the sum of gross wages and salaries, farm self-employment income, non-farm self-employment income, cash property income, sick pay, disability pay, social retirement benefits, child or family allowances, unemployment compensation, maternity pay, military/veteran/war benefits, other social insurance, means-tested cash benefits, near cash benefits, private pensions, public sector pensions, alimony or child support, other regular private income, and other cash benefits; minus mandatory contributions for self employed, mandatory employee contribution, and income tax.
+&lt;sup>12Disposable income consists of the sum of gross wages and salaries, farm self-employment income, non-farm self-employment income, cash property income, sick pay, disability pay, social retirement benefits, child or family allowances, unemployment compensation, maternity pay, military/veteran/war benefits, other social insurance, means-tested cash benefits, near cash benefits, private pensions, public sector pensions, alimony or child support, other regular private income, and other cash benefits; minus mandatory contributions for self employed, mandatory employee contribution, and income tax.

-11Phipps and Burton (1995:194) have demonstrated the potential importance of inequality within the family - the same Canadian family income data is consistent with a child poverty rate (for two parent families) of as little as 5.9% if resources are equally shared or as much as 52.1% if resource sharing is minimal.
+&lt;sup>13Phipps and Burton (1995:194) have demonstrated the potential importance of inequality within the family - the same Canadian family income data is consistent with a child poverty rate (for two parent families) of as little as 5.9% if resources are equally shared or as much as 52.1% if resource sharing is minimal.
 However, this paper does not address these issues.

 Phipps and Garner (1994:13) argue that if one uses the same methodology for estimating equivalence scales, US and Canadian results are statistically and practically indistinguishable.
-Burkhauser, Smeeding, and Merz (1996) emphasize the differences in incidence and patterns of poverty implied by alternative equivalence scale methodologies in official use in Germany and the US and provide estimates of the sensitivity of the poverty rate in the US and Germany to alternative scale elasticities.
-See also Buhmann et al. (1988); Coulter, Cowell, and Jenkins (1992);
+Burkhauser, Smeeding, and Merz (1996) emphasize the differences in incidence and patterns of poverty implied by alternative equivalence scale methodologies in official use in Germany and the US and provide estimates of the sensitivity of the poverty rate in